ayooji/LeagueChat/README.md

 # **LeagueChat: A Real-Time Communication Platform for Fantasy Football Leagues**

 Welcome to **LeagueChat**, a modern, real-time communication platform designed for dynamic collaboration within **fantasy football leagues**.
 LeagueChat offers users a seamless and customizable chat experience.
-Whether you're strategizing for your next draft or trash-talking your league mates, DraftRoom keeps your conversations organized and engaging.
+Whether you're strategizing for your next draft or trash-talking your league mates, LeagueChat keeps your conversations organized and engaging.

 ---